 In this section, you will find courses of instruction listed alphabetically by course alphas.
 Not all courses are offered every semester.
-To find out if a course is offered during a particular semester, you need to check the current Schedule of Classes.
-Schedules are available at The One Stop Center, and the Library Circulation Desk.
+To find out if a course is offered during a particular semester, you need to check the current Class Availability on the website, kauai.hawaii.edu